bcampbell/tb-notes/filtering.md

 ### "Low level" invocation

-The protocol-specific folder classes don't use the high-level filter methods for to incoming messages.
+The protocol-specific folder classes don't use the high-level filter methods for incoming messages.
 Instead, they invoke `nsIMsgFilterList.applyFiltersToHdr()` upon each new message in turn as it arrives.

 The filtering might be done upon receipt of just the message headers, or it might be deferred until the whole message has been downloaded (depends on the search terms).